Music at High View with Ms Diaz

 - Promote participation and performance in singing and instrumental activities.

-To achieve this objectives, we will have singing assemblies every Tuesday afternoon.
+To achieve these objectives, we will have singing assemblies every Monday afternoon.
 We will work on a wide repertoire of songs linked to our very important school values and main events during the year (harvest festival, Christmas, Diwali, etc).

-- Year 3 to Year 6: School Senior Choir (3.30-4.30pm).
-This is an extra-curricular activity offer to the Upper phase pupils, which provides children with the opportunity to perform to different audiences inside and outside of school.
+- Year 2 to Year 6: School Choir (during lunchtime on Mondays).
+This is an extra-curricular activity offer to Middle and Upper phase pupils, which provides children with the opportunity to perform to different audiences inside and outside of school.

-- Chldren are also given the opportunity to join Learn Create Play who provide guitar and keyboard lessons as after school clubs.
+- Children are also given the opportunity to join Keyboard club after school .
 Pupils have really enjoyed this opportunity and we have had already had a pupil identified as showing a real gift for music!